Osteopathy Treatment for Jaw Pain &

 What is the TMJ?

 The temporomandibular joint (TMJ) is a complex joint that connects the jawbone to the skull.
-It is located just in front of the ear on either side of the head and facilitates movements essential for everyday functions, like speaking, chewing, and opening and closing the mouth.
+It is located just in front of the ear on either side of the head.
+It allows you to talk, chew, yawn and open and close your mouth with ease.
 The TMJ consists of cartilage and a small disc that cushions the joint, enabling smooth motion.
-The action of the joint is enabled by the muscles of mastication, the temporalis, masseter, lateral pterygoid, and medial pterygoid muscles as well as other supportive muscles.
+This complex joint includes a small disc and layer of cartilage that cushion movement, while several key muscles — the temporalis, masseter, and pterygoid muscles — help control motion and stability.

 What is TMD?